What is Knee Voltage of PN- Junction Diode?

 diode built in voltage formula

-From the above, it is clear that barrier potential depends on the amount of doping, temperature, the carrier concentration of the undoped semiconductors, and the type of semiconductor material.
+From the above, it is clear that barrier potential depends on the doping amount, temperature, carrier concentration of the undoped semiconductors, and the type of semiconductor material.

-What is knee voltage of PN- Junction Diode?
+What is the knee voltage of the Diode?

-The minimum voltage at which the diode starts conducting heavily and current starts increasing rapidly in a forwarding biased state, the applied voltage is called knee point voltage or diode cut-in voltage.
+The minimum voltage at which the diode starts conducting heavily and the current starts increasing rapidly in a forwarding-biased state, the applied voltage, is called knee point voltage or diode cut-in voltage.
 The concept of knee point voltage of the diode can be further understood with the help of forwarding characteristics of the diode.

 V-I graph of PN- junction diode knee voltage

-The diode is forward biased by applying a positive and negative voltage at the anode and cathode of the diode respectively.
+The diode is forward-biased by applying a positive and negative voltage at the anode and cathode of the diode, respectively.
 The applied voltage is increased gradually from zero voltage.
 The silicon diode does not conduct till the voltage reaches 0.7 volts.
-The germanium diode does not conduct till voltage reaches 0.3 volts.
-The 0.7 volts and 0.3 volts are the cut-in or knee voltage of the silicon and germanium diodes respectively.
-When the applied voltage reaches cut-in or knee voltage the diode starts heavily conducting.
+The germanium diode does not conduct till the voltage reaches 0.3 volts.
+The 0.7 and 0.3 volts are the cut-in or knee voltage of the silicon and germanium diodes, respectively.
+The diode starts heavily conducting when the applied voltage reaches cut-in or knee voltage.

-Now, we will further understand the knee voltage of the diode with help of a numerical problem.
+Now, we will further understand the knee voltage of the diode with the help of a numerical problem.
+We take the following circuit diagram.

 knee point voltage or cut-in voltage of PN junction diode